zestyxyz/docs/guides/for-creators/automation.md

 4. Once the transaction is confirmed on-chain, the bot will begin to manage your auctions.
 The onchain calls are triggered once every 4 hours, give it a while to begin running functions onchain.

-5. To be notified when you need to approve auctions, head over to our [Discord](https://discord.gg/AgmSxXNdnQ) and go to the `#bot-commands` channel.
+5. To be notified on when you need to approve auctions, head over to our [Discord](https://discord.gg/AgmSxXNdnQ) and go to the `#bot-commands` channel.
 Type `>notify` and you will be guided through a set of prompts on your Discord Direct Messages.
 After which, `Bob the Bot` in the Zesty Discord will inform you when you have spaces to approve or reject.

 ![Get Notified](../../.gitbook/assets/Automation_notify.png)